Local History of

 The early evangelistic efforts must have made quite a stir in the community in those days because even recently some of the old-timers in the neighborhood still referred to us as “The Campbellites” after Alexander Campbell.
 This was not meant to be complimentary but at least they did understand that we were clearly a part of the restoration movement in believing that New Testament Christianity could be restored by teaching and preaching God’s word without man-made creeds.

-Not long after the congregation began, a landowner whose last name was Jimmy Simpson donated about four acres of land to the church as a location for the construction of a church building.
+Not long after the congregation began, a landowner in the area by the name of Jimmy Simpson donated about four acres of land to the church as a location for the construction of a church building.
 We haven’t read any documents that show the exact date of the construction however the elderly Christian that shared his early memories remembered clearly that in 1920 the building was already showing signs of age.

 The original building was very small and built with narrow tongue-in-groove wooden planks as was typical of the era.
 It had just a small stoop on the front as an entrance.
 It must have been built before there was electricity in the area because there were places along the walls to place lanterns.
 The seating was not wooden pews but rather very uncomfortable benches made from wooden slats.
 Many people brought cushions from home to make the benches more bearable.